Reviews You Can Rely On

 What's the Best Value?

-External hard drives come in an array of shapes and sizes.
+External hard drives come in a myriad of different shapes and sizes.

 Read/Write Performance

-Backing up data or playing files right from your external drive should be fast and efficient.
-To test this, we measured two different things: optimal speed and actual speed.
-The optimal speeds were measured using AmorphousDiskMark and CrystalDiskMark speed tests for macOS and Windows systems, respectively.
-The actual speeds are based on manually timed drag-and-drop tests with five different file sizes.
+To measure read and write speeds, we look at two different data points: optimal speed and actual speed.
+The optimal speeds were measured using third-party speed test applications for both macOS and Windows systems.
+The actual speeds are based on manually timed drag-and-drop tests using five different file sizes, which comprise a variety of file types.
 This gave us pertinent information to help us understand the real-world performance of each drive.
-Overall, the fastest SSDs were the SanDisk Extreme Portable V2, Samsung T7 Shield, and Samsung T7 Portable.
-The WD My Book Desktop 3.0 is the fastest and most consistent HDD.
+Overall, the fastest SSD is the Sandisk Extreme Portable V2, and the WD My Book Desktop is the quickest and most consistent HDD.

-Our tests show that all manufacturers exaggerate read and write speeds.
+It is important to note our tests show that all manufacturers exaggerate read and write speeds.
 No product achieved actual speeds that were as high as the manufacturer claimed.
-It's also important to note that read and write speeds are affected by several variables, such as the type of USB port, cord, platform function, computer type, background programs running, and more.
-For that reason, only use the speeds of these drives as a comparative reference.
-It's likely that if you test these speeds at home, they will be different, but the same comparative relationships should hold.
+It's also crucial to understand that read and write speeds are influenced by several variables, including the type of USB port, cable, platform function, computer type, background programs running, and more.
+For this reason, use the speeds of these drives only as a comparative reference.
+It's likely that if you test these speeds at home, they will differ, but the same comparative relationships will hold.

 Optimal Speeds

-This test shows us how fast a drive can perform when only drive performance is isolated and system functionality is limited.
+This test demonstrates the drive's performance when its capabilities are isolated and system functionality is limited.
 To test Mac systems, we used the AmorphousDiskMark.
 For Windows PCs, we used the CrystalDiskMark.
-With this CrystalDiskMark test, we gathered data from both sequential and random tests, as well as speed information on USB-C and USB-A ports.
-Sequential tests show how well a drive reads a file from point A to point B, while random tests show how well it can access random data points in a large database.
+Using both of these disk speed software programs, we gathered data from both sequential and random tests, as well as speed information on USB-C and USB-A ports.
+Sequential tests demonstrate the drive's ability to read a file from point A to point B, while random tests assess its capacity to access random data points within a large database.

-The random tests tell us how fast it can access random data without a sequential pattern.
-It dives into a database of information to find a file, read, and write it.
-Once again, the SanDisk Extreme Portable V2 drive achieved the best random speed results with a rate of 271 MB per second with Windows and 30 MB per second using Mac OS, making it an incredible external drive to work from directly.
-The Samsung T7 Shield and T7 Portable were slightly slower than the V2, with recorded rates of 20 MB per second with Mac OS and 222 MB per second with Windows.
+The random tests tell us how quickly it can access random data without a sequential pattern.
+It accesses a database of information to locate a file, then reads and writes it.
+Once again, the SanDisk Extreme Portable V2 drive achieved the best random speed results, with rates of 271.43 MB per second using Windows and 79.04 MB per second using Mac OS, making it an incredible external drive for direct work.
+The Samsung T7 Portable was actually slightly faster than the V2 when tested on Mac OS, with recorded rates of 94.63 MB per second, but still came up a bit short at 222.22 MB per second with Windows.

 Actual Speed Tests